 A multitude of things can affect the customer’s decision to purchase for the second, tenth, or fiftieth time.
 A competitor might be offering a lower price for a similar quality, the packaging might be more appealing, the quality might vary, the customer’s experience with customer service might impress or frustrate them, the documentation that comes with the product can help their ability to use it or hinder their enjoyment of it, and their continued exposure to your ad messages versus your competitors’ all factor into the customer’s continued decision to buy your brand.

 What can the marketing professional take from the loyalty loop?
 It’s useful for managing the ongoing customer experience.
 This model allows you to collect data and get an accurate view of the customer’s position within the model at any given time.

 The new model also lets marketing managers develop a content supply chain, according to McKinsey & Co.
 This is a chain of consistent messages delivered to the customer over the duration of your relationship that validates their decision to continue loyalty to your brand.

 Each touch point your brand has with the customer must deliver a clear, consistent message.
 There are just too many chances out there for customers to identify with another brand, confuse your brand with a competitor’s, or simply decide they no longer wish to use the product.

 Incorporating the loyalty loop means offering streamlined messages across media.
-Packaging is now an integral part of the overall marketing message, so it must also offer a consistent brand image and messages consistent with the advertising.
+Packaging is now an integral part of the overall marketing professional, so it must also offer a consistent brand image and messages consistent with the advertising.
 Customer service reps have to talk the talk, and distribution must walk the walk – all in the name of keeping the brand image alive, well, and attractive to the fickle customer.

 Want to learn more about the new customer decision journey?
 Sign up for our 10-week or 1-week courses or check out upcoming workshops.